CoinCulture/evm-tools/analysis/guide.md

 39     JUMP
 ```

 The addition itself happens towards the bottom.
-Note that with the CALLDATALOADs we are loading 32-byte arguments
+Note that just before the ADD, with the CALLDATALOADs, we are loading 32-byte arguments
-from positions 0x04 and 0x24, rather than 0x00 and 0x20, to make room in the first four bytes for the function identifier.
+from positions 0x04 and 0x24 of the call-data, rather than 0x00 and 0x20, to make room in the first four bytes for the function identifier.
-In this case, as you might guess, the function identifier for our sole function is `a5f3c23b1`.
+In this case, as you might guess, the function identifier for our sole function is `a5f3c23b`.
-Most of the opcodes deal with checking whether or not the first four bytes of the call-data equal `a5f3c23b` -
+Everything before line 26 in the code is dealing with checking whether or not the first four bytes of the call-data equal `a5f3c23b` -
-again, since CALLDATALOAD grabs a 32-byte word, and we only want four bytes, we have to byte shift by dividing by a large integer,
+since CALLDATALOAD grabs a 32-byte word, and we only want four bytes, we have to byte shift by dividing by a large integer,
 hence the `EXP` and `DIV`.
 If the first four bytes of the call-data match `a5f3c23b`, we load the arguments, add them, and store at position 0x00.
 Otherwise, we halt.